How Is Depression Diagnosed?

 Massage for Depression

 Massage not only relaxes you, it may help reduce your anxiety and depression.
-When groups of depressed adolescents received massage therapy, their stress hormone levels changed, their brain activity was positively affected and their anxiety and depression eased.
+When groups of depressed teens got massage therapy, their stress hormone levels changed, their brain activity was positively affected, and their anxiety and depression eased.
 Because it has no side effects, massage could be a safe and positive addition to your depression treatment program.
 However, by itself, massage is not considered to be a proven or evidence-based treatment for depression.

 Acupuncture for Depression

 The World Health Organization lists depression among the conditions for which acupuncture is effective.
-Some studies have shown it markedly lessens symptoms of depression.
-Acupuncture may be a viable alternative from therapy if you are unable to take antidepressants or have not found them helpful.
+Some studies have shown that it markedly lessens symptoms of depression.
+Acupuncture may be a viable alternative if you can’t take antidepressants or have not found them helpful.